i-bajrai/resparke/README.md

 To add records to the MongoDB:

+docker exec -it  [SERVER_CONTAINER_ID] npm run seed

+For example

-`docker exec -it  resident-registration-server-1 npm run seed`
+`docker exec -it resparke-server-1 npm run seed`

 ## Accessing Emails (MailHog)